-As a webmaster, it’s your job to satisfy internet users’ obsession with photos and pretty visuals, while also serving your website at lightning-fast speed.
+As a webmaster, it’s your job to satisfy internet users’ obsession with photos and pretty visuals, while also serving your website at lightning speed.
 But aren’t these two goals, well, sort of incompatible?
 After all, adding a ton of photos to your pages is bound to make things slower — using large, quality images means sacrificing load time, right?

 Of course, any plugin can sound good on paper.
 The more important questions are: What’s it like in reality?
 Does it live up to expectations?
 And is it worth the price tag?

 I’ll be looking to answer all of these and more, as I take Envira Gallery for a test drive.